yegor256/blog/_drafts/cap.md

 and productivity of individual contributors, which do non-routine creative work?
-The best examples are research and development (R&D) teams, which usually consist of software engineers, designers, scientific researchers, architects, quality experts, product managers, and so on.
+The best examples are research and development (R&D) teams, which usually consist of software engineers, designers, scientists, architects, quality experts, product managers, and so on.
 Such professionals deliver results that are hard to get down to simple numbers.
 Many authors argue that the very idea of measuring individual performance is toxic and may only lead to negative consequences.
 We tried to challenge this point of view